Juneteenth bill sails through Congress but key legislation targeting racial inequity faces major obstacles - KTVZ

 The vote would be to break a filibuster to open debate and would require the support of 60 senators, which it does not currently have.

-But even if Manchin were to back the legislation, it would still likely lack the GOP support to pass in the Senate.
+But even if Manchin were to back the legislation, it is still virtually guaranteed to lack the GOP support to pass in the Senate.

+Senate Minority Leader Mitch McConnell made that clear on Thursday by throwing cold water on Manchin’s revised proposal and indicating that he did not believe any Republican in the Senate would vote for it.

+“There’s now a debate among Democrats over a revised version produced by one of the Democrats yesterday which has been endorsed by Stacey Abrams,” McConnell said.

 The John Lewis voting rights legislation has garnered some bipartisan support, but has still not picked up the votes to pass in the Senate, where Democrats control the narrowest possible majority with a 50-50 partisan split.
 Republicans have largely dismissed the need for the legislation to restore a key part of the landmark Voting Rights Act.